 In the next month, AJ will go up against Kubrat Pulev while Fury is likely to pick up a lower profile fight to keep his fire burning until the two top dogs can meet in 2021.

-Once those fights are over and done with, expect a long-anticipated Joshua v Fury title event in 2021, but let’s not get too ahead of ourselves just yet.
+Once those fights are over and done with, expect a long-anticipated Joshua v Fury title event in the near future, but let’s not get too ahead of ourselves just yet.

 The UK boxing scene has plenty of talented stars capable of lighting up arenas across the country.